 Dr. Krosnick’s Political Psychology Research Group (PPRG) is a cross-disciplinary team of scholars who conduct empirical studies of the psychology of political behavior and studies seeking to optimize research methodology for studying political psychology.
 The group's studies employ a wide range of research methods, including surveys, experiments, and content analysis, and the group often conducts collaborative research studies with leading news media organizations, including ABC News, The Associated Press, the Washington Post, and Time Magazine.
 Support for the group's work has come from U.S. Government agencies (e.g., the National Science Foundation, the Bureau of Labor Statistics), private foundations (e.g., the Bill and Melinda Gates Foundation, the Robert Wood Johnson Foundation), and Institutes at Stanford (e.g., the Woods Institute for the Environment).

-In his spare time, Dr. Krosnick spends time with his wife, Catherine Heaney, also a Stanford faculty member, and their daughter, Alexandra, who has a Ph.D. in Climate and Health from the Mailman School of Public Health at Columbia University and is now a post-doc and lecturer at the University of California, Berkeley, School of Public Health.
-Dr. Krosnick also plays drums with the 29-year-old contemporary jazz trio, Charged Particles, which has released two CD's internationally and tours across the U.S. and abroad (www.chargedparticles.com), as well as the 40-year-old Lunar Octet, an 8-piece Latin jazz group that has done the same.(www.lunaroctet.com).
+In his spare time, Dr. Krosnick spends time with his wife, Catherine Heaney, also a Stanford faculty member, and their daughter, Alexandra, who has a Ph.D. in Climate and Health from the Mailman School of Public Health at Columbia University, is now a post-doc and lecturer at the University of California, Berkeley, School of Public Health, and will soon join the public health faculty at the University of California, San Diego.
+Dr. Krosnick also plays drums with the 29-year-old contemporary jazz trio, Charged Particles, which has released three CD's internationally and tours across the U.S. and abroad (www.chargedparticles.com), as well as the 40-year-old Lunar Octet, an 8-piece Latin jazz group that has done the same.(www.lunaroctet.com).